 "Thinking about going to a baseball game?
 Hm," Alex said surprisingly.
 "Ouch," he glanced toward Carol, who returned the glance out of the corner of her eye and turning her head side to side.

-The music ceased, the associate pastor, host for the evening, welcome all to the festivity, in particular, the guests.
-He then gives the blessing for the meal and the food is served: the restaurant servers placing before the diners a plate of country-breaded chicken, mash potatoes with gravy, and a vegetable medley, observing that the guests have finished the salad.
+The music ceased, the associate pastor, host for the evening, welcomed all to the festivity, in particular, the guests.
+He then gives the blessing for the meal and the food is served; the restaurant servers place before the diners a plate of country-breaded chicken, mash potatoes with gravy, and a vegetable medley, observing that the guests have finished the salad.
 Chatter again fills the room, all dining, friendships also being nourished.

 Having finished, Jessi returned to her table and was greeted by a hug from Carol.
 "Thank you," Carol said.
 Alex, however, seemed to be thinking of other matters, perhaps the baseball game he was missing.
 (Ah, that evil one entices Alex's thoughts; you want to be there for sure rather than here, don't you?
 You wonder what you're missing.)